How Does Regenerative Braking Work On Electric Bikes?

 The usage of the traditional brake system alongside regenerative braking affects the overall efficiency.
 Proper coordination and balance between the two braking systems ensure optimal energy recuperation and efficient stopping.

-See also Can I Use An Electric Bike For Long-distance Touring?
+See also Can I Ride An Electric Bike In Pedestrian-only Zones?

 Comparing Regenerative Braking with Traditional Braking